dcaliskan777/PyBer_Analysis/README.md

 ![](./Resources/PyBer_Fare_Summary.png)

 Acording to the graph, the total weekly fair in rural cities is around $250, the total weekly fare in suburban cities is around $1100 and the total weekly fare in urban cities is around $2200.
-Amazingly, in the week which starts the day 02/16/2022 total fares rise to the maximum in all of the three city type.
+Amazingly, in the week which starts the day 02/16/2019 total fares rise to the maximum in all of the three city type.

 ## Summary

-The total number of rides in urban cities is 13 times that in rural cities; the ratio of corresponding total fares is not 13 , it is 9.2.
-However, it is expected that the number of the number of total rides is proportional to the total fares.
+The total number of rides in urban cities is 13 times that in rural cities; the ratio of corresponding total fares is not 13 , it is just 9.2.
+However, it is expected that the number of total rides is proportional to the total fares.
 This explains why the average fare per ride in urban cities is less than that in rural cities.

 Similarly, the total number of rides in urban cities is 2.6 times that in suburban cities; the ratio of corresponding total fares is is around 2.1.
 That is why average fare per ride is 26 % less than that in in suburban cities.